 The sign and strength of the other \texttt{diact} interactions, as well as their characterization can be formulated similarly by using the corresponding \texttt{diact} flows in Eqs.~\ref{eq:iidm} and~\ref{eq:ii} instead of the direct flows.

 A mathematical technique for the characterization and classification of the main interspecific interaction types, such as neutralism, mutualism, commensalism, competition, and exploitation in static food webs has also recently been developed based on the \texttt{diact} flows and storages \cite{Coskun2017SESM}.
-Following the same rationale, the quantitative definitions of interspecific interactions induced by environmental inputs and their strength are extended to nonlinear dynamic systems modeling food webs in Table~\ref{tab:qdii}.
+Following the same rationale, the quantitative definitions of the main interspecific interactions induced by environmental inputs and their strength are extended to nonlinear dynamic food webs in Table~\ref{tab:qdii}.
 The function arguments $x$ and $t$ are dropped in these formulations in the table for readability.
+The strength of mutualism and exploitation can be reformulated using the effect indices for the analysis of interspecific interactions at the global scale as follows:

-The classification of interspecific interactions induced by the initial stocks can be formulated by using the composite \texttt{diact} subflows for the initial subsystem, $\tau^\texttt{*}_{i_0j_0}(t)$, instead of $\tau^\texttt{*}_{ij}(t)$ in the table.
-The storage-based quantitative definition of interspecific interactions can also be formulated in parallel by substituting the \texttt{diact} storages for the corresponding \texttt{diact} flows in the table.
+The classification of both the \texttt{diact} and main interspecific interactions induced by the initial stocks can be formulated by using the composite \texttt{diact} subflows for the initial subsystem, $\tau^\texttt{*}_{i_0j_0}(t)$, instead of $\tau^\texttt{*}_{ij}(t)$ in the corresponding formulations.
+The storage-based quantitative definition of the \texttt{diact} and main interspecific interactions can also be formulated in parallel by substituting the \texttt{diact} storages for the corresponding \texttt{diact} flows.
 We will use superscript $x$ to distinguish the storage-based sign and strength measures.
-The storage-based formulations represent the history of interspecific interactions during $[t_1,t]$ while the flow-based formulations represent simultaneous interactions at time $t$.
-Lastly, for the classification of the interspecific interactions induced by individual environmental inputs, the simple \texttt{diact} flows and storages can be used instead of their composite counterparts in the table.
+The storage-based formulations represent the history of interspecific interactions during $[t_1,t]$, while the flow-based formulations represent simultaneous interactions at time $t$.
+Lastly, for the classification of the interspecific interactions induced by individual environmental inputs, the simple \texttt{diact} flows and storages can be used instead of their composite counterparts.
 A tilde notation will be used over the simple versions of the sign and strength measures.

-The strength of mutualism and exploitation can be reformulated using the effect indices for the analysis of interspecific interactions at the global scale as follows: